xuanntm/DSA5208_Project1/REPORTv2.md

 |Synchronize every 1000 batch (within 1 epoch)      |85.395    |3.961258  |3.968538 |104.0165         |rank0_relu1024_epoch1_syncevery1000.log|
 |No synchronize during training time (within 1 epoch)        |67.488    |16.367756 |16.365548|85.3176          |rank0_relu1024_epoch1.log|

-**Observation:** when setup the MPI to sync at every 1000 batch, instead of only sync at one time after each process finish (within 1 epoch), it witnesses a significant improvement of RMSE_Train and RMSE_Test from ~16.36 to ~3.97, but Training time also increases from ~85.32s to ~104.
+**Observation:** when setup the MPI to sync at every 1000 batch, instead of only sync at one time after each process finish (within 1 epoch), it witnesses a significant improvement of RMSE_Train and RMSE_Test from ~16.36 to ~3.97, but Training time also increases from ~85.32s to ~104.0165

 ## 7) Summary and limitation

-From above outcome and considering the effort to improve the RMSE_Train, **balanced** config is below combination:
+From above outcome and considering the effort to improve the RMSE_Train = 3.9685  without compromising training time = 104.0165, **balanced** config is below combination:

 - **activations**: ReLU
 - **batch sizes**: 1024
 - **Process**: 8
-- **Epoch**: 3
+- **Epoch**: 1
 - **setup the MPI to sync at every 1000 batch**

 Common settings: `lr=0.002`, `hidden units = 64`, `seed=123`

+Limitation: The current limitation is that each time the model is executed, the results are only recorded in logs, requiring manual saving of outputs to a separate folder.
+To manage this, you need to modify the configuration (CLI) to set up a new configuration for each experiment, ensuring that results are properly organized and saved manually.